starcatbrands/about.starcatbrands.com/docs/policies/terms_of_service.md

 Welcome and thank you for your interest in StarCat Companies LLC. (“StarCat Brands”, "StarCat", "SCB", "we", "us").
 These Terms of Service (this “Agreement”) describes the terms and conditions that apply to your use of our websites as listed at [https://about.starcatbrands.com/general/service_domains/](https://about.starcatbrands.com/general/service_domains/) (collectively, the “Websites”) and the products, services, content and other resources available on or enabled via our Websites (collectively, the “SCB Services”).
 By registering for an account, clicking the “I Accept” button, or using the SCB Services in any way, you or the entity you represent (the “Customer”) are unconditionally consenting to be bound by and becoming a party to this Agreement with StarCat Brands.
 If you are entering into this Agreement on behalf of an entity, you represent and warrant that you have the authority to bind such entity to these terms.

 The SCB Services may contain or otherwise make available certain third-party software and/or services which are subject to additional licensing terms (collectively, the “Subprocessor Terms”).
 StarCat Brands will maintain and periodically update the Subprocessor Terms at [https://about.starcatbrands.com/policies/subprocessor_terms/](https://about.starcatbrands.com/policies/subprocessor_terms/).
-By using third-party software through the SCB Services, Customer consents to the applicable Sub-processor Terms associated and other terms and conditions tied to the use of such third-party software and/or services.
+By using third-party software through the SCB Services, Customer consents to the applicable Subprocessor Terms associated and other terms and conditions tied to the use of such third-party software and/or services.
 Customer may not access or use the SCB Services if it does not agree with these Subprocessor Terms.

 IF YOU SUBSCRIBE TO ANY FEATURE OR FUNCTIONALITY OF THE SCB SERVICES, THEN YOUR SUBSCRIPTION WILL AUTOMATICALLY RENEW FOR ADDITIONAL PERIODS OF THE SAME DURATION AS THE INITIAL TERM AT THE SCB SERVICE'S THEN CURRENT FEES FOR SUCH FEATURES AND FUNCTIONALITY UNLESS YOU OPT OUT OF THE AUTOMATIC RENEWAL PROCESS, AS SPECIFIED IN SECTION 9.2.